leoiii12/csci2720-proj/README.md

 # About
 You can access this project via https://event272.azurewebsites.net/about.
-First running takes more time than normal because the azure functions is initializing of cold start.
+(The API is stopped now) First running takes more time than normal because the azure functions is initializing of cold start.

 # Local